This is the official government website of the Village of Arden, Delaware.

 Arden Library On-Line Catalog

-Alton Dahl, with help from his son, Erik, and from Larry Strange, have succeeded in creating an on-line catalog for the Arden Library.
+Alton Dahl, with help from his son, Erik, and from Larry Strange, have created an on-line catalog for the Arden Library.
 Give it a try!
-Thousands of titles have been cataloged!
-You will be able to search by author, title, subject, etc. and in many cases see the covers.

 Instructions: Click here to enter the library catalog.
 Then click on the "Guest Account" button and then on the "Login" button.
 There is no need to enter an Account Name or Password.
 If you have problems, please contact Alton Dahl.